michaeljones/on-commit-messages/README.md

 committed.
 Some one line changes can take multiple paragraphs to explain.
 Some commits that touch a hundred files can be mundane and obvious and require only a sentence or two.

-The important thing is that, if someone looks at the change being made, ideally any and all of their questions should be answered by the commit message provided.
+The important thing is that for someone looking at the changes being made, any and all of their questions should be answered by the commit message provided.

 ## Why